runtimeverification/michelson-semantics/tests/proofs/dexter/dexter.md

 In our proofs, we will use the following abstract representation of the Dexter contract storage state.
 For simplicity, we assume the that the `tokenId` field is always present, though the verification of the FA12 version of the contract will not touch this field.

+Calling functions produces not only storage changes but also a list of callbacks.
+We serialize these to the `<operations>` cell for ease of writing specifications.

 ```k
 configuration <dexterTop>
                 <michelsonTop/>